|

 Click on the map below to find accommodations near Dinosaur Provincial Park, if you’re not planning to camp:

-Where is Dinosaur Provincial Park?
+Where is Dinosaur Park?

 Dinosaur Provincial Park is in southeastern Alberta.
 The closest city is Medicine Hat (1 hr 15 min by car), which is on the Trans-Canada Highway.
 The closest major city with an international airport is Calgary (2 hr 15 min by car).
 There is a large, free parking lot on site.